direktiv/direktiv.github.io/docs/examples/check-email-for-intent.md

   transition: check-feeling
 ```

-### Check Feeling
+### Check Intent
-If the feeling of the text written in the email is negative send an automatic response back to the sender.
+If the message 'intent' is determined to be negative, send an automated response to the sender.

 ```yaml
 - id: check-feeling